-Kari LaScala is the Health Communications Specialist at Wisconsin Health Literacy.
+Kari LaScala is the Project Manager at Wisconsin Health Literacy.
 She plays an instrumental role in planning, writing, testing and implementing health literacy interventions for various populations in Wisconsin.
 Prior to joining WHL, Kari worked at the Waunakee Public Library, where she organized and implemented the majority of public programming for adult patrons.
 She is also a freelance writer, penning feature articles for the Waunakee Tribune and other local newspapers.
 She holds a B.A. in journalism and psychology from Northern Illinois University and a J.D. from Northern Illinois University College of Law.
 She practiced law at a legal aid clinic and law firm in Chicago before moving with her family to the Madison area.

 Health Literacy Summit